What is a Lineman (Lineworker)?

 *Note that we have included the lineman school’s “Lab Fee” in the Tuition Fee where applicable.

-† The California-Nevada Joint Apprenticeship Training Committee (JTAC) have stated that:
+† The California-Nevada Joint Apprenticeship Training Committee (JTAC) has stated that:

 “There are no out-of-pocket tuition costs associated with the California-Nevada Power Lineman Apprenticeship Program.
 All tuition fees ($12,250) are waived if you work for a contributing contractor for a period of five years or 8,000 hours after completing step six of the seven-step program.”

 Although they state that “apprentices are required to provide their own hand tools and climbing tools.”
 See their website for more information (alternatively we have guides on the best wire strippers and list of tools for electricians).